Frequently Asked QuestionsWhen is 8th Grade Family Night?

-- It means you need to take math or science class during your senior year (unless you have successfully completed Pre-Calculus)
+- It means you need to take math or science class during your senior year (unless you have already successfully completed Pre-Calculus)

 I'd like to create my 4-year plan (a list of what classes I'll take in each year of high school).
 Where can I do this?

 I didn't go to Heatherwood or Gateway Middle School, but will be a new 9th grader at JHS.
 How do I get signed up to start in the fall at JHS?

 - Please refer to our home page and the NEW STUDENT ENROLLMENT INFO for a packet or obtain one in the main office.
 Return paperwork and necessary documentation to the main office.
 The Counseling Department secretary will contact you for an appointment.
 Or call 425-385-7010.

 I have a current IEP or 504 Plan.
 How will my teachers know I have a disabling condition that requires accommodation?

 How do I know who my counselor is?

 - Your teachers and counselor will have access to your IEP or 504 accommodation plan in September. or when you enroll It's always good to keep a copy of your 504 accommodation plan with you, so that you can talk with teachers about how accommodations are managed within their classroom (for example, if you need copies of notes, some teachers may have them placed in a certain spot within their classroom, while others may hand them to you on the day notes are taken).